Palashio/libra/README.md

                 plotter]
 </pre>

 These pipelines can be found under the ``dev-pipeliner`` folder.
-Currently, this format is supported for the single regression pipeline.
+Currently, this format is only supported for the single regression pipeline.
 Complete integration of pipelining into the main framework is currently being implemented.

-Finally, you can run your pipeline by:
+Finally, you can run your pipeline by using:

 ```
 [func(init_params) for func in reg_pipeline]

 ```

-Now, all model information should be stored in ```init_params```.
-If you'd like to modify smaller details, you can copy over the module and modify the smaller detail: this split was not done to maintain ease of use of the pipeline.
+All model information should be stored in ```init_params```.
+If you'd like to modify smaller details, you can copy over the module and modify the smaller detail; this split was not done to maintain ease of use of the pipeline.

 ***
 ## Instructions ##

-Libra uses intelligent part of speech recognition to analyze user instructions and match it with a column in user datasets.
+Libra uses intelligent natural language processing to analyze user instructions and match it with a column in user datasets.
   1. [Textblob](https://textblob.readthedocs.io/en/dev/), a part of speech recognition algorithm, is used to identify parts of speech.
-  2. Self-developed part of speech deciphering algorithm is used to extract relevant parts of a sentence.
+  2. A self-developed part-of-speech deciphering algorithm is used to extract relevant parts of a sentence.
   3. Masks are generated to represent all words as tensors in order for easy comparison
   4. Levenshentein distances are used to match relevant parts of the sentence to a column name.
   5. Target column selected based on lowest levenshentein distance and is returned.